 In many organizations, talent management practitioners look for quantity instead of quality, when assessing individuals.
 They assume the person who possesses the most competences (‘ticks off most of the competence boxes’) has the highest potential.
 Most often however it is not the number of competences an individual master that makes the difference between success and failure, but the degree in which an individual masters the capabilities that really count.
 This is the reason why soccer teams specifically select goalies, defenders, midfielders and strikers.
 If a striker can defend as well, great, but they will always prefer a successful striker without good defending capabilities to a less successful striker with relatively good defending skills.

-These needs need to be translated in a set of requirements which forms this basis to define the composition of the team.
+These needs need to be translated into a set of requirements that forms this basis to define the composition of the team.
 This approach makes it possible to select individuals based on outspoken strengths, whilst ensuring that weaknesses are compensated by others in the team (complimentary capabilities).

-To a large extend this already happens naturally in project teams, and, given the fact that business cycles tend to become shorter, this concept could also be expanded to line organizations.
+To a large extent this already happens naturally in project teams, and, given the fact that business cycles tend to become shorter, this concept could also be expanded to line organizations.

 Return On Investment

-Adapting Talent Management processes and methodologies to meet these three imperatives is not easy, and will be more complex and time consuming than completing the same standard templates every year.
-The effort is worth it however, because the best way to predict the future of an organization, is to attract, retain and develop the staff that have the capabilities to shape this future.
+Adapting Talent Management processes and methodologies to meet these three imperatives is not easy, and will be more complex and time-consuming than completing the same standard templates every year.
+The effort is worth it, however, because the best way to predict the future of an organization, is to attract, retain and develop the staff that has the capabilities to shape this future.